Who Wants a Subluxation-Free World?

 Making subluxation elimination your objective is no different than an oncologist making a tumor the focus of his or her attentions.
 Declaring war on subluxations places the chiropractor in the same category as a medical doctor attempting to ameliorate the effects of heart disease or any other symptom.
 When your intent is to treat the body’s attempt to accommodate physical, chemical or emotional stress (subluxation) you have veered into the practice of medicine.
 Now, the practice of medicine isn’t bad, it’s just that chiropractic licensure in most jurisdictions make it clear that chiropractors don’t practice medicine.

-Treating subluxations, unlike the practice of chiropractic and its intent of reviving the ability of the patient’s body to self-heal, creates the tension between the interests of third parties and holding true to the principles of chiropractic.
+Treating subluxations, unlike the practice of chiropractic with its intent of reviving the ability of the patient’s body to self-heal, creates the tension between the interests of third parties and holding true to the principles of chiropractic.

 Why This is More Than Semantics